KalagaSahitya/Optical_character_recognition/README.md

 I have made this quite easy even for Python Beginners.

+The Libraries that we are going to use includes Pytesseract, Argparse, opencv.

 Refer the comments in the code while running the file.

 ---------------------